flaxton/greenvillechorale-google-workspace/README.md

 [https://google.com/chrome](https://google.com/chrome)

+Why use Google Chrome?
+Because Google Workspace is made by Google, and other web browsers may not work properly.

 ---

 ### <a name="gmail"></a>Gmail

 What is Gmail?
 It's the email system for Google accounts.
 Greenville Chorale is using Google Workspace, hence Google email, even though the addresses are something@greenvillechorale.org.

-There are two ways to use your email account:
+**There are two ways to use your email account:**

 * Use it directly on the website gmail.com
 * Use it in an email program, such as Microsoft Outlook or Apple Mail (all email programs can use it if you have another favorite)

+You can mix and match these, sometimes using an email program like Outlook, other times going to gmail.com and using it there for certain featurs (such as linking to a file, instead of attaching it)

 *(You can also optionally set up email on your Android or iPhone smartphone.)*